 Designing new stables is an exciting prospect offering the chance to create your yard exactly how you want it to be.
-But with so many aspects to consider, and the potential for hefty price tags, it can be overwhelming to know where to start.
+But with so many aspects of horse stables design to consider, and the potential for hefty price tags, it can be overwhelming to know where to start.
 We spoke to the experts to get their advice…

 Prioritise your horse

 Keith Warth, author of Stables and other Equestrian Buildings, believes buildings should be constructed around the horse: “Cost is obviously a priority, but make sure that you’re not compromising on safety or your horse’s comfort”.

 Keith advises buyers to visit as many yards as possible to gain an idea of good and bad points of certain constructions.

 “Try and look at stables which have been in use for at least five years, as this will give you some idea of wear and tear,” says Keith.
 “Ideally, the joins shouldn’t have gaps and the overall look should be substantial.
 And ideally, you want cross ventilation so that fresh air is available at all times.”